FZaKK/VecMark/README.md

 ## Robustness

-We used three different forms of attacks (SEA, GNA and DSA) to test the robustness of zero-watermark verification.
+We used three different forms of attacks (SEA, GNA, and DSA) to test the robustness of zero-watermark verification.
 For detailed information, please refer to the `attacks` directory.

 ## ❤️Acknowledgments

 VecMark's implementation references and builds upon the excellent work from [Diffusion-Models-pytorch](https://github.com/dome272/Diffusion-Models-pytorch).
-Our code of VAE-based approach is based on the work of [VAE](https://github.com/shentianxiao/text-autoencoders).
+Our code of the VAE-based approach is based on the work of [VAE](https://github.com/shentianxiao/text-autoencoders).
 We thank the authors for their valuable contributions to the community.